onchipuis/A-Connect/README.md

 ```
 pip3 install aconnect
 ```
-Or you cant copy and paste the folder aconnect to your project folder.
+Or you can copy and paste the folder aconnect to your project folder.
 ## Content description
 In [AConnect](./AConnect) you can find the library and a fully description of project.
 [Examples](./Examples) there are some examples of how to use the library with two simple neural networks.
 One fully connected network and one convolutional network.